Varangians: Islamic world

-The trade between the Rus and the lands south of the Black and Caspian seas made it possible for cultural interactions to take place between the Rus and the Islamic World.
-The account written by Ahmad ibn Fadlan about his 921–922 travels from Baghdad to the capital of the First Bulgarian Empire gives details which can reveal the cultural interaction between the two groups.
-Ibn Fadlan gives a vivid description of the Rus and their daily habits.
-He describes them as perfect physical specimens........ having bodies tall as (date) palm trees, with blond hair and ruddy skin.
-Each is tattooed from "the tips of his toes to his neck" with dark blue or dark green "designs" (they were known to make an inky-blue dye from wood ash) and all men are armed with an axe, sword, and long knife.
 He wrote the only known first-person account of the complicated ship-burning funeral ceremony.
 Certain details in his account, especially the dialogue of the ceremonies and his personal conversations with Rus individuals, show that the Rus and the Muslims were interested in and fairly knowledgeable about each other's cultures.

 The geography of the Volga region and the relative lack of physical wealth available for stealing (compared to targets of Viking raids in the west) made raiding a less important aspect of the Rus/Varangian activities in the East.
 Some raiding was necessary to gain initial control of the towns and regions that they developed into centers of economic activities.
 The first small-scale raids took place in the late 9th and early 10th centuries.
 The Rus' undertook the first large-scale expedition in 913; having arrived on 500 ships, they pillaged Gorgan, in the territory of present-day Iran, and the adjacent areas, taking slaves and goods.
 On their return, the northern raiders were attacked and defeated by Khazar Muslims in the Volga Delta, and those who escaped were killed by the local tribes on the middle Volga.

 During their next expedition in 943, the Rus' captured Barda, the capital of Arran, in the modern-day Republic of Azerbaijan.
 The Rus' stayed there for several months, killing many inhabitants of the city and amassing substantial plunder.
 It was only an outbreak of dysentery among the Rus' that forced them to depart with their spoils.
 Sviatoslav, prince of Kiev, commanded the next attack, which destroyed the Khazar state in 965.
 Sviatoslav's campaign established Rus' control over the north–south trade routes, helping to alter the demographics of the region.
 Raids continued through the time period with the last Scandinavian attempt to reestablish the route to the Caspian Sea led by Ingvar the Far-Travelled in 1041.
 While there, Varangians took part in the Georgian-Byzantine Battle of Sasireti in Georgia (1042).